 \noindentTX Moreover, the multiplication by $-1$ on $\Jac$ corresponds to the Serre involution $\mathcal{L} \mapsto \omega_{\Du} \otimes \mathcal{L}^{\vee}$ on $Pic^2(\Du)$, which can be expressed on $\Theta$ as the involution which associates, to the divisor $u+v$ on $\Du$, the unique divisor $u'+v'$ such that $u+v+u+v'$ is a canonical divisor on $\Du$.

-\noindentTX It can be now easily seen that the projection of $\Theta$ onto $Y$ in diagram \ref{put} is a covering branched on $28$ points, which correspond precisely to the $28$ bitangents of $\Du$, and in particular we conclude that $Y$ has precisely $28$ nodes.
+\noindentTX It can be now easily seen that the projection of $\Theta$ onto $Y$ in Diagram (\ref{put}) is a covering branched on $28$ points, which correspond precisely to the $28$ bitangents of $\Du$, and in particular we conclude that $Y$ has precisely $28$ nodes.
 This set corresponds to the set of odd $2$-torsion points of the Jacobian on which $\Theta$ has odd multiplicity, and we have :